Last updated July 2026

 Where does the Waihaha Trail start?

-The trail starts at the Waihāhā River carpark on Western Bay Road (State Highway 32), on the western shore of Lake Taupō.
+The trail starts at the Waihāhā River carpark on Western Bay Road (State Highway 32), approximately 40 minutes’ drive from Kinloch.